TurBoss/blt/doc/tree.rst

 *treeName* **apply** *nodeName* ?\ *switches* ... ?
-  Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *nodeName*. *NodeName* is a index or tag but may not reference multiple nodes.
+  Runs commands for all nodes matching the criteria given by *switches* for the subtree designated by *nodeName*. *NodeName* is a node ID or tag but may not reference multiple nodes.
 By default all nodes match, but you can set switches to narrow the match.
 This operation differs from **find** in two ways: 1) TCL commands can be invoked both pre- and